Why Am I So Insecure? 20 Ways to Feel Secure From Within

 16. Happy in your skin

 Self-esteem begins with being happy in your skin.
-An essential part of learning why am I so insecure is finding peace within your body, in who you are in your mind, as well as the spirit that you carry.
+An essential part of learning why you’re so insecure is finding peace within your body, in who you are in your mind, as well as the spirit that you carry.

-When you can become familiar and comfortable with these elements, there is a sense of self-confidence, and your self-esteem will become established.
+When you become familiar and comfortable with these elements, you can feel confident and establish your self-esteem.

 17. Let someone else have the glory

-The life of the party generally is so natural.
+The life of the party is generally natural.
 It isn’t forced, and everyone gathers around because they want to and not out of obligation.

 18. Overstating is lost on companions

-Discerning why am I so insecure can be because you were critiqued for performance from a young age.
-Now, as an adult, you need to overstate your abilities or position that you hold to get praise and validation.
+Discerning why you’re insecure can be difficult.
+One reason may be that you were critiqued for performance from a young age.
+Now, as an adult, you need to overstate your abilities or position to get praise and validation.

-The thing to remember is a companion, and close friends love you for who you are, not what you can accomplish or how you perform.
-For real, none of them need to validate you; only you can do that.
+Remember that a companion and close friends love you for who you are, not what you can accomplish or how you perform.
+None of them need to validate you; only you can do that.

-It’s okay to discuss what you do but not necessarily blow it up more than it is or glorify your talent.
-Best friends and mates care only about you.
+It’s okay to discuss what you do, but not necessarily to blow it up more than it is or glorify your talent.
+Your best friends and mates care about you.

 19. Make a few confident friends

-While you are asking yourself, “why am I so insecure,” most of your friends are as well.
-That doesn’t help you to become confident and self-assured.
+While you are asking yourself, “Why am I so insecure?” most of your friends are asking that as well.
+That doesn’t help you become confident and self-assured.

-It’s wise to get to know one or two of your mate’s friends that carry a bit more confidence.
-Maybe that will make you a bit more secure within yourself.
+It’s wise to get to know one or two of your mate’s more confident friends.
+Maybe that will make you feel a bit more secure within yourself.

 20. Reach out for assistance

-There’s no harm in reaching out for individual counseling when you are uncertain how to answer “why am I so insecure,” especially if it damages your partnership.
+There’s no harm in seeking individual counseling when you are uncertain how to answer “Why am I so insecure?” especially if it damages your partnership.

 Your mate may even want to attend couples’ therapy to help salvage the relationship.
 A professional will get to the root of the problem and help you work through the underlying issue.